≡ Menu

 We should point out that…

-The Great Dane has found appreciation far and wide for some many centuries and also why he was “officially” recognized by the American Kennel Club (AKC) in 2000.
+These are no longer “skills” that are sought after, which is why, over the centuries, these giant “war machines” have been slowly turned into giant sweethearts that are genuinely a joy to own.
+This is why the Great Dane has found appreciation far and wide for many centuries and why he was “officially” recognized by the American Kennel Club (AKC) in 2000.
 There is even a very popular Great Dane Club in the United States that is very much in existence today!

-Typically between 26 to 29 inches tall and is well over 100 lbs in weight.
-Which makes him much larger than even the largest Flat-Coated Retriever.
+Few dogs are more significant than the Great Dane Dog Breed.
+The Irish Wolfhound is enormous, as are Mastiffs and the Bull Terrier.
+But the Great Dane is in a league of his own.
+He is typically between 26 to 29 inches tall and weighs well over 100 lbs, making him much more significant than even the largest Flat-Coated Retriever.
 For some, he will even be tall enough to be at eye level with humans when standing on his hind legs.

 They can also come…